 Models display and promote clothes or other goods on television, online, in magazines and advertising, and on catwalks at fashion shows.

 Pay rates for models vary depending on your ability, where you work, and the type of modelling you do.

-Pay for models varies depending on ability, location, the type of modelling they do, and the agency they work for.
+Pay rates for models vary according to your ability, the type of modelling you do, hours you work and the agency you work for.